-One of our favourite things about Melbourne is the diversity.
-Especially when it comes to food.
-So, for all you Halal-loving Melburnians who want to try the finest food in our beautiful city, here’s a dozen of the best places in Melbourne to chow down on some Halal delights.
-Nom.
+Hands down one of the best things about our glorious city Melbourne is its diversity.
+Especially when food is the topic of conversation.
+So, for all you Halal-loving Melburnians who want to try the finest food in our beautiful city, here are a few of the best places in Melbourne to chow down on some Halal delights.

 Disclaimer, people.
 Please note that not all of the venues listed serve entirely Halal menus, and many also serve alcohol.
 If you’re in doubt about whether one of our top restaurants picks suits your needs, please give them a call before dropping in to dine.

 George Calombaris’s delicious Greek hangout, Gazi, serves up some delicious Halal food in an awesome CBD setting.
 Everything except their lamb is certified Halal, so there are some drool-worthy options for both lunch and dinner.
 Saganaki Sliders with beetroot relish!?
 We could eat these for days.